3rian-exe/bnydc-shuttle-bus-id-scanner/README.md

 1. Bill Of Materials (BOM):
     1. Raspberry Pi
         * The following Raspberry Pi models are recommended for this project: Raspberry Pi 3, Raspberry Pi 4, or Raspberry Pi 5.
-The Raspberry Pi Zero W or Zero 2W is likely to work as well, but the lack of ports may become a limitation as the project progresses.
+The Raspberry Pi Zero W or Zero 2W are likely to work as well, but the lack of ports may become a limitation as the project progresses.
 The 1GB Raspberry Pi 4 is a solid choice for this projects needs.
 Any of the aforementioned hardware can be purchased from either [Pimoroni](https://shop.pimoroni.com/), [Adafriut](https://www.adafruit.com/), or most other hobby electronics retailers.
     2. Micro SD Card
         * Any microSD card of 32GB or greater in size is recommended.
     3. RFID Reader